rb2nem/nem-dev-guide/website/content/02-about.md

 You can pass POST data on the command line as key-value pairs.
 For string value, separate key and value with `=`, for non-string values like integer, use `:=`.
 {{% /notice %}}

+### Insomnia

+[Insomnia](https://insomnia.rest/) is a great cross platform graphical REST client.
+Check it out, it might help you greatly in your development workflow.

 ### nodejs and nem-sdk

 [nem-sdk](https://github.com/QuantumMechanics/NEM-sdk) is a javascript Nem library.